Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-The rule of thumb is mostly right: pay debt above your expected savings return, save otherwise.
-300/month at 22% debt rate vs 5% savings return: pay the debt.
-At 6% debt vs 7% savings return: save — but the gap is small and debt-free feels better.
-This tool shows the cash gap across your horizon to decide.
+A common heuristic compares debt interest rates to expected savings returns: pay debt above your savings return, save otherwise.
+At 300/month with 22% debt rate vs 5% savings return, debt repayment produces a larger cash position.
+At 6% debt vs 7% savings return, the gap narrows and preference may shift.
+This tool calculates the cash position across your horizon under each scenario.

 Decision comparator.